-IaaS is the cornerstone of all cloud services that offer computing and storage through a network 424 such as the internet.
-Through virtualization technology, IaaS enables end users to dynamically 425 allocate computing resources by instantiating new virtual machines (VMs) or releasing them based 426 on their requirements.
-A VM is a software container that behaves like a physical machine with its 427 own operating system (OS) and virtual resources (e.g., CPU, memory, hard disk, etc.).
-Leasing 428 429 VMs is more cost-effective than purchasing new physical machines.
+IaaS is the cornerstone of all cloud services that offer computing and storage through a network such as the internet.
+Through virtualization technology, IaaS enables end users to dynamically allocate computing resources by instantiating new virtual machines (VMs) or releasing them based on their requirements.
+A VM is a software container that behaves like a physical machine with its own operating system (OS) and virtual resources (e.g., CPU, memory, hard disk, etc.).
+Leasing VMs is more cost-effective than purchasing new physical machines.
 The virtualization technology is composed of VMs and a hypervisor, as shown in Figure 1.
-VMs are managed by the hypervisor, 430 which controls the flow of data and instructions between the VMs and the physical hardware.
-At 431 the consumer side, system administrators are usually the major users of IaaS services since IaaS 432 services are flexible to configure resources (e.g., network, data storage).
-433
+VMs are managed by the hypervisor, which controls the flow of data and instructions between the VMs and the physical hardware.
+On the consumer side, system administrators are usually the major users of IaaS services since IaaS services are flexible to configure resources (e.g., network, data storage).

-Cloud virtualization adds additional security management burdens by introducing security controls 434 that arise from combining multiple VMs onto a single physical computer, which can have potential 435 436 negative impacts if a security compromise occurs.
-Some cloud systems make it easy to share information among VMs by, for instance, allowing users to create multiple VMs on top of the 437 same hypervisor if multiple VMs are available.
-However, this convenience can also become an 438 attack vector since data leakage could occur among VMs.
-Additionally, virtualized environments 439 are transient since they are created and vanish frequently, thereby making the creation and 440 maintenance of necessary security boundaries more complex.
-441
+Cloud virtualization adds additional security management burdens by introducing security controls that arise from combining multiple VMs onto a single physical computer, which can have potential negative impacts if a security compromise occurs.
+Some cloud systems make it easy to share information among VMs by, for instance, allowing users to create multiple VMs on top of the same hypervisor if multiple VMs are available.
+However, this convenience can also become an attack vector since data leakage could occur among VMs.
+Additionally, virtualized environments are transient since they are created and vanish frequently, thereby making the creation and maintenance of necessary security boundaries more complex.

-As shown in Figure 3, data in the middleware, data, applications, and OS layers is owned and 443 controlled by the customer.
-The IaaS system and the customer need to ensure that access to the 444 data is not granted to IaaS system administrators or any other IaaS customers in these layers unless 445 any of them are permitted.
-IaaS administrators are responsible for access control on the virtual 446 machine, hypervisor, storage, and networking layers and should consider Sections 3.1 - 3.5 below.
-447
+As shown in Figure 3, data in the middleware, data, applications, and OS layers is owned and controlled by the consumer.
+The IaaS system and the consumer need to ensure that access to the data is not granted to IaaS system administrators or any other IaaS consumers in these layers unless any of them are permitted.
+IaaS administrators are responsible for access control on the virtual machine, hypervisor, storage, and networking layers and should consider Sections 3.1 to 3.5 below.

-3.1 Guidance for Network 449
+3.1 Guidance for Network

-The network is shared among IaaS clients, and it is important to secure the network traffic and the 450 cloud's environment from being exploited by unauthorized clients.
-Thus, access control for 451 network boundaries and whitelists for network communications are required and may be applied 452 through, for example, dedicated virtual local area networks (VLANs) leveraging automated access 453 control lists (ACLs).
-Using the Institute of Electrical and Electronics Engineers (IEEE) 802.10 454 VLAN tagging for network traffic with a cloud data center will result in routing only traffic tagged 455 with the server's unique VLAN identifier to or from that server [6].
-456
+The network is shared among IaaS consumers, and it is important to secure the network traffic and the cloud's environment from being exploited by unauthorized consumers.
+Thus, access control for network boundaries and allowlists for network communications are required and may be applied through, for example, dedicated virtual local area networks (VLANs) leveraging automated access control lists (ACLs).
+Using the Institute of Electrical and Electronics Engineers (IEEE) 802.1Q VLAN tagging for network traffic with a cloud data center will result in routing only traffic tagged with the server's unique VLAN identifier to or from that server [7].

-3.2 Guidance for Hypervisor 458
+3.2 Guidance for Hypervisor

-A hypervisor plays an important role in the security of the entire virtualized architecture since it 459 manages customer loads and guest operating systems (OSs), creates new guest OS images, and 460 controls hardware resources.
-The security implications of actions like managing guest OS and 461 hardware resources means that access to the hypervisor should be restricted to authorized cloud 462 administrators only.
-Otherwise, a cloud end user could potentially obtain a VM from the cloud 463 service provider and install a malicious guest OS that compromises the hypervisor by gaining unauthorized access to and altering the memory of other VMs [7].
-Moreover, an attacker in a VM with lower access rights may be able to escalate their access privilege to a higher level by compromising the hardware resources allocation within the hypervisor [8].
+A hypervisor plays an important role in the security of the entire virtualized architecture since it manages consumer loads and guest operating systems (OSs),2 creates new guest OS images, and controls hardware resources.
+The security implications of actions like managing guest OS and hardware resources means that access to the hypervisor should be restricted to authorized cloud administrators only.
+Otherwise, a cloud end user could potentially obtain a VM from the cloud service provider and install a malicious guest OS that compromises the hypervisor by gaining unauthorized access to and altering the memory of other VMs [8].
+Moreover, an attacker in a VM with lower access rights may be able to escalate their access privilege to a higher level by compromising the hardware resources allocation within the hypervisor [9].
 Protecting the hypervisor from unauthorized access is therefore critical to the security of IaaS services.

-&lt;sup>2 An OS that is secondary to the originally installed OS.
+2 An OS that is secondary to the originally installed OS.